lawrenceong001/PactTest/readme.md

 ### Why Pact?

-Pact is an open source testing framework, generally agnostic of current contract language syntaxes, and as such isn't directly affected when specification schange.
+Pact is an open source testing framework, generally agnostic of current contract language syntaxes, and as such isn't directly affected when specifications change.
 While this solution currently works with OpenApi, Pact expectations can eventually be verified against providers that use other syntaxes, such as GraphQl.

 ### Consumer Side